yhwkorea/compact-SQIsign/README.md

 - C11-compatible compiler
 - GMP is **not** required (the mini-gmp shipped under `src/mini-gmp/` is used when needed, but the default build uses fixed-precision arithmetic).
+- **Low Memory** is now allowed!

+### Pre-computation

+The constant values in the 'src/precomp' directory were generated using the pre-computation scripts in the scripts/precomp directory.
+It is not necessary to execute these scripts to compile the project.

 ## Build